Crown-Commercial-Service/ocds_tender_suitability_extension/README.md

-# ocds_tender_suitability_extension
-OCDS extensions for Contracts Finder
+# Tender suitability - OCDS extension
+OCDS extension that allows tenders to be classified as suitable (or not) for different organisation types.

+Used by Contracts Finder.